cdomarchi/cdomarchi.github.io/_pages/consultancy.md

 Finally, since **2018** I have been part of several consultancy and research projects as an independent part-time adviser.
 I've mainly contributed with modelling and analysis on topics including highway traffic forecasting and transport demand studies in general.

-The following is a short summary of the main projects I have worked on throughout the years:
+The following is a short summary of the projects I have worked on throughout the years:

 ### Surveys and data collection